-CytRx Corporation ("CytRx") is a biopharmaceutical research and development company specializing in oncology and neurodegenenerative diseases.
+CytRx Corporation ("CytRx") is a biopharmaceutical research and development company specializing in oncology.
 The Company's focus has been on the discovery, research and clinical development of novel anti-cancer drug candidates that employ novel linker technologies to enhance the accumulation and release of cytotoxic anti-cancer agents at the tumor.
 During 2017, CytRx's discovery laboratory, located in Freiburg, Germany, synthesized and tested over 75 rationally designed drug conjugates with highly potent payloads, culminating in the creation of two distinct classes of compounds.
-Four lead candidates (LADR-7 through LADR-10) were selected based on in vitro and animal preclinical studies, stability, and manufacturing feasibility.
-In 2018, additional animal efficacy and toxicology testing of these lead candidates was conducted.
-In addition, a novel albumin companion diagnostic, ACDxTM, was developed to identify patients with cancer who are most likely to benefit from treatment with these drug candidates.
+Four lead candidates (LADR-7 through LADR-10) were selected based on in vitro and animal studies, in several different cancer models, stability, and manufacturing feasibility.
+In addition, a novel albumin companion diagnostic, ACDxTM, was developed to identify patients with cancer who are most likely to benefit from treatment with these drug candidates,.